Vocational Transition IEP Goals and Lesson Ideas | SPED Lesson Planner

 Budgeting from a First Paycheck Activity

 Students use a sample paycheck to plan expenses such as transportation, food, phone bills, savings, and recreation.
-This connects employment training to independent living IEP goals and can be scaffolded with calculators, color-coded categories, or simplified worksheets.
+Link the activity to transition IEP goals for money management, independent living, job motivation, and understanding how employment supports adult routines.

 Meal Prep for Workday Lunch Planning